 - Citric acid – will be sold in the US as Citric Acid or you can also use Ascorbic Acid (= Vitamine C)

-This said, the amounts are very little: 18g nitrite, 1 g phosphate, and 0.5 g citric acid is all you need.
+This said, the amounts are very little: 1 tsp nitrite, 1 g phosphate, and 0.5 g citric acid are all you need.
 The phosphate is necessary to help with the binding of the meat.
 The nitrite is making the liver cheese pink.
 If you use regular salt instead, your liver cheese will taste the same but will have a rather white color.

 The Spices in Liver Cheese

 I could never really figure out what spices are in Leberkäs (Liver Cheese) until I read the recipe.
 I would say it is the most adventurous recipe in the traditional German cuisine!
 While Majoram, Koriander, and Thyme grow in German gardens, Macis (the flower of nutmeg) is not very common.
 Also, Ginger is rather rare in our recipes and Cardamom is hard to get in Germany.
 The toughest ingredient for Germans is a different one though: crushed ice!
 While American fridges often have them fall out on the front when pushing a button, Germans don’t have such luxury.
 Instead, we need to use an ice tray, fill it with water, put it into the freezer, and wait for hours for it to be frozen.
 Then we need a food processor or the like to crush it.
 Food processors are also not very common since German kitchens don’t provide a lot of space.
 So, you’ll understand that we Germans usually get our Liver Cheese at the butcher.